xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 To get familiar with the database system you can even put drivers aside and use the web interface (code name *Aardvark*) for basic interaction.
-The web interface will become available shortly after you started `arangod`.
+The web interface will become available shortly after you started `avocadod`.
 You can access it in your browser at http://localhost:8529 - if not, please see [Troubleshooting](../Troubleshooting/README.md).